ryandrewjohnson/react-localize-redux/README.md

 ```

 To access `local` translations in your component you still use the `localize` function,
-but this time passing the id passed to `setLocalTranslations`.
+but this time passing in the unique id that was used in `setLocalTranslations`.

 > NOTE: In addition to the `local` translations you will still have access `global` translations as well.